Institute for Excellence in Writing

 Pudewa does not try to cover all types of creative and expository writing but focuses on basic structures and approaches.
 Regardless, this foundational development should be excellent preparation for students to build upon as they explore other forms of writing.

-In addition to composition skills, selected grammar skills are taught and applied periodically through the course so students better understand the relationship between grammar and good writing.
+In addition to composition skills, selected grammar skills are taught and applied periodically throughout the course so students learn the relationship between grammar and good writing.
 Students continue to develop and apply grammar-application techniques through writing activities taught throughout the course.
 The grammar is slightly disguised with references to “dress-ups,” “decorations,” and other unintimidating terms.
-[Note that IEW's revised and expanded Fix It! series provides systematic grammar instruction and review that nicely complements TWSS.]
+[Note that IEW's Fix It! series provides systematic grammar instruction and review that nicely complements TWSS.]

-In the first edition of TWSS, stylistic techniques were first introduced in the second unit.
-In the second edition, they have been separated into their own section in the binder.
-This is likely because students of different ability levels are ready to add the various style techniques at different times.
+TWSS also teaches stylistic techniques—like the use of adverbs or clauses that begin with which—that are gradually added depending on the student's level.
 Younger students will probably use fewer of them than older students.
 The general rule is that a new technique is added after a student demonstrates ease with the previous technique.
 Consequently, older students might master techniques at a more rapid pace than younger students.
 Instructions for introducing stylistic techniques for various ability levels are included in the instructions for each unit.

 The two full-course options both include Premium Subscriptions.
 The Premium Subscription gives you access for one year to the complete series of video lessons streamed to your computer or tablet, plus downloadable audio talks, access to monthly webinar training (August through May), a recommended reading list, mini-posters, mini-books, and pictures.
-I recommend that you purchase the course with DVDs since I expect that many parents are likely to want to revisit the video lessons and the student demonstrations beyond the first year (and after the Premium Subscription expires).
-Once you have watched all of the videos, theoretically, the manual should be sufficient to help you teach the lessons, but a refresher from time to time is likely to be very helpful.
+Once you have watched all of the videos, the manual should be sufficient to help you teach the lessons, but a refresher from time to time is likely to be very helpful.

 Summary

-IEW also offers other related resources in their catalog or through their website.
-Among them are lesson books that will help you implement what is taught in the original seminar such as Bible-Based Writing Lessons in Structure and Style; Bible Heroes Writing Lessons in Structure and Style; Rockets, Radar, & Robotics; History-Based Writing Lessons; Following Narnia; and more.
-These can be used in conjunction with the Structure and Style program or afterward.
-Bible-Based Writing Lessons in Structure and Style has lessons that you can begin using from the very beginning of the Structure and Style program while most of the other books need to wait until a little later.
-Many of IEW's materials, including the core courses discussed here (except for Bible-Based Writing Lessons and history-based writing lessons) are written from a secular, but "Christian friendly" viewpoint.
+IEW also offers other related resources, among which are lesson books that will help you implement what is taught in the original seminar, such as Bible-Based Writing Lessons in Structure and Style; Bible Heroes Writing Lessons in Structure and Style; Rockets, Radar, & Robotics; History-Based Writing Lessons; Following Narnia; and more.
+Many of IEW's materials, including the core courses discussed in this review, are written from a secular, but "Christian friendly" viewpoint.
 Materials with distinctly Christian content are designated on their website as such.

 Pricing Information